+!.
 THIS IS THE MOST IMPORTANT THING TO REMEMBER!
-KEEP THE BIRD WET AND FREEZE THE BIRD AS SOON AS YOU CAN.
-DO NOT USE PANTY HOSE OR NEWSPAPER.
+KEEP THE BIRD WET.
+DIP THE BIRD IN WATER (WATER WILL NOT HURT A DUCK! )

 (NO NEWSPAPER or PANTY HOSE)

 Newspaper acts as a sponge drawing moisture from the skin at a rapid rate.
-The new frost free freezers can also dehydrate and damage bird skins.
+The new frost free freezers can damage or destroy bird skins in a short period of time.
 Combined a frost free freezer and newspaper can destroy a skin in as little as a month.
 Panty hose offers no protection to the skin from freezer burn.
 Blood soaks into the panty hose sticking to the feathers.
 Ask yourself this question.
 When you purchased meat from your grocery store, was it wrapped in newspaper or panty hose?
+These items offer no protection from freezer burn.

 Get the birds to the taxidermist within a few days of the hunt and allow the specialist to continue its care, storage and mounting.
 Retrieve the birds yourself (do not let your dogs retrieve birds) to prevent any damage to the body whatsoever.

-To choose a colorful bird that is not missing a lot of wing feathers or that has any bald spots.
-THE BIRD STUFFER, Kermit Cartwright, uses artificial heads and can reproduce or repair shot holes to feet.
-Don't be too critical in your field evaluations.
+Try to choose a mature specimen.
+The best specimens for mounting are taken in late season.
+January or Feburary.
+Look for a bird that is not missing a lot of wing feathers or that has any bald spots.
+THE BIRD STUFFER, uses artificial heads.If the bill has been hit with pelletts don't worry we can easily fix that problem Don't be too critical in your field evaluations.
 What may seem like a disaster to the untrained eye may only be a minor and easily correctable situation to the specialist.
+If the bird is not mature enough or damaged too bad I will not mount it.

 ...To cool the bird down as quickly as possible!
 Heat of any kind is the major culprit to bird skins.
 Decomposition begins immediately and heat accelerates this natural process.
 The first areas to start decomposing are around the eyes and rectum.
 This is due to the high levels of moisture and bacteria.
 To thrive, bacteria needs moisture and heat.
 Take away the heat and you will slow down the decomposition drastically.

 There are a couple of things that you can easily do to cool the carcass down fast.
 The first thing is to dip the bird into the lake water.
 This will not only help dissipate the body heat, it will also help to prevent blood clots.
-Dip the bird underwater and gently part the feathers on the chest area with your fingers.
+Dip the bird underwater.
+While the bird is under water, useing your hand, rub the feathers on the belly back and forth starting at the tail moving up to the breast.
 This will allow the cold water to reach the skin.
-Next, place the bird in the back of your truck as you drive home.
-Be sure that it is in the shade because the sun will heat the bird to an even higher temperature, defeating your purpose.
+DON'T PLACE THE BIRD ON ICE UNLESS IT IS IN A PLASTIC BAG. tHE ICE WILL STICK TO THE FEATHERS.

 I never recommend putting a fresh killed (warm) bird in a plastic bag.
 The birds own body heat will cause bacteria to develop causing decomposition around the vent (Rectum )area.
 If for some reason you must place the bird in a plastic bag make sure that you have ice on hand and place the bird: